victorbrodsky/order-lab/README.md

     * [VC13 2013 Update 5 (x86)](https://support.microsoft.com/en-us/help/4032938/)
     * [VC16 2015-2019 (VC16 x86) 14.20.27508](https://aka.ms/vs/16/release/VC_redist.x86.exe)

 	c) Install an Apache-PHP-MySQL stack of your choice (for example: [AMPPS](http://www.ampps.com/downloads), [WAMP](http://www.wampserver.com/en/), or [XAMPP](https://www.apachefriends.org/index.html).
-PHP version 5.6.7 was initially tested and is preferred, but PHP version 7.1 appears to work as well and avoids the "PHP Fatal error: Allowed memory size of X bytes exhausted..." after running "composer update" in the later installation steps.
-MSSQL Server has been tested as well.
+PHP version 5.6.7 was initially tested with earlier versions, but PHP version 7.1 (and more recently 7.4) appears to work as well and avoids the "PHP Fatal error: Allowed memory size of X bytes exhausted..." after running "composer update" in the later installation steps.
+MSSQL Server and Postgres have been tested as well.
 The following instructions will assume AMPPS with PHP 5.6.7 were chosen.

 	d) Download the [installer for AMPPS](http://www.ampps.com/downloads) Apache-PHP-MySQL stack appropriate for your version of Windows.
 Run the installer with the standard installation options.
 After installation, open AMPPS, and when prompted to install "C++ Redistributable Visual Studio", select "Yes".
 (Tested with version 3.6.)